afraga-xrm/WebpackIP/README.md

 - **src/index.ts**: The main entry point of the application.
 If you create any new TypeScript files, ensure they are exportable and import them as modules inside `index.ts`.

 ### Folder Structure
+(The following folders are place holder feel free to remove and replace them)

 #### Forms